Wise-Wizard/Weather-Detector-App/README.md

 # Weather Detector App

-An App that fetches you your current Location's Weather It can also get you the desired city's Weather which can be entered in the Search Bar
+An App that fetches you your current Location's Weather.
+It can also get you the desired city's Weather which can be entered in the Search Bar

 ## Getting Started